Bright11/Bright11/README.md

 # 👋 Hi, I’m @Chika Nwazuo
 ## 🌱 I’m a backend and frontend web developer
+- Coding needs time, dedication, and patience to master, you can only master what you love doing, the projects i have built, should speak for me
 ## 🌱HTML
 ## 🌱css
 ## 🌱Bootstrap